elidaniels99/Portfolio/README.md

 Certificate of Completion, Data Science Immersive

 University of Arizona | Eller College of Management
-Marketing and Management                                                                                                        AZ Excellence Tuition Scholarship Award
+Marketing and Management
+AZ Excellence Tuition Scholarship Award

+## Projects
+#### Emotion Recognition using Deep Learning
+Streamlit App:

+Image Emotion Recognition:
+Upload an image to detect and display emotions expressed in human faces.
+The app uses deep learning to recognize emotions like happiness, sadness, suprise, anger, disgust, neutral.

+Live Webcam Emotion Detection:
+Experience real-time emotion detection through your webcam.
+Toggle the webcam feed, and see your own emotions overlaid on the live video